Frequently Asked Questions

 What degrees are offered at MassArt?

-Massachusetts College of Art and Design offers one undergraduate degree, the Bachelor of Fine Arts, and three graduate degrees, the Master of Science in Art Education, the Master of Fine Arts, and the Master of Architecture.
+Massachusetts College of Art and Design offers one undergraduate degree, the Bachelor of Fine Arts, and four graduate degrees, the Master of Science in Art Education, the Master of Fine Arts, the Master of Art in Teaching/Art Education, and the Master of Architecture.
 The college also offers post-baccalaureate and certificate programs.

 How many students attend MassArt?